gantry/gantry5/platforms/wordpress/gantry5/readme.txt

 Tested up to: 4.3
 Stable tag: @version@

-Gantry 5 is a comprehensive set of building blocks to enable the rapid development and realization of a design into a flexible and powerful web platform
+Gantry 5 is a comprehensive set of building blocks to enable the rapid development and realization of a design into a flexible and powerful web platform.

 == Description ==